 - Account balance: The user might be asking if there is enough money in their account to cover a bill payment transaction

 If data is not well defined (such as being tagged with incorrect labels), the result will be disappointing to the user.
-In the scenario above, the best user experience would be to have the AI model return options conversationally, for example:
+In the scenario above, the best user experience would be to have the chatbot model return options conversationally, for example:

 “Paying a bill is simple.
 I can help you with that right now.
 The balance in your checking account is $145.
 Would you like to use this to pay a bill?”

-Training a Conversational AI model to understand the data for a transaction like this is not straightforward.
+Training a banking chatbot model to understand the data for a transaction like this is not straightforward.
 Building these models in-house is time consuming, expensive, and close to impossible for de novo banks.
 The good news is that you don’t need to build it all yourself.
-You can partner with a data aggregator to help make sense of in-house data, and you can also partner with a Conversational AI solution provider such as Finn AI, who can manage your data and train the model.
+You can partner with a data aggregator to help make sense of in-house data, and you can also partner with a Conversational AI banking solution provider such as Finn AI, who can manage your data and train the model.

 A data aggregation partner can help cleanse, categorize, and classify all the transaction data that you have at your disposal.
 One way banks use data aggregation is to add more useful descriptions to online statements and so on.